Malibu Garden Club Events

 Malibu Garden Club meetings are free of charge and are held at:

 Join our ever popular Sharing Table at each meeting.
 Bring something to share and take something home.
 Fruits, vegetables, cuttings, pots, baskets ... anything garden related, or NOT garden related.

-Join us for our January event, when David Bassani, will speak on the positives and negatives of both organic and conventional approaches to rose care.
-Join us on Wednesday, January 8th at 7:00 p.m. at Point Dume Club House, 29500 Heathercliff Drive, Malibu, CA.
+Join us for our March event when Al Palacio will present on "The Beauty of Begonias and How to Grow Them."
+Join us on Wednesday, March 5th at 7:00 p.m. at Point Dume Club House, 29500 Heathercliff Drive, Malibu, CA.

 The Royal Horticultural Society’s Chelsea Flower Show is the most famous flower show in the U.K. and perhaps in the world attracting a worldwide audience of 157,000 visitors each year.

 The Chelsea Flower Show is held for five days in the third week in May on the eleven-acre grounds of the Royal Hospital for military Pensioners in Chelsea, London.

 A staggering number of 800 people spend just over three weeks building this premiere horticultural event putting together show gardens, nursery exhibits, floral displays, garden product stands, and educational exhibits.